|

 - Olfactory Pathway: Olfactory receptor cells (bipolar neurons) -> Cribriform plate -> Olfactory bulb (glomerulus, mitral/tuft cells) -> Olfactory tract -> Prepyriform cortex/Amygdaloid nucleus.

-- Ammonia Test: Stimulates trigeminal nerve, not olfactory receptors; avoid for smell testing.
+- Ammonia Test: Stimulates the trigeminal nerve, not the olfactory receptors; avoid for smell testing.

 - Anosmia: Total loss of smell.

 - Dysosmia/Parosmia: Distortion of smell, often unpleasant.
-Rule out intracranial tumors in new onset.
+Rule out intracranial tumours in a new onset.

 - Phantosmia: Olfactory hallucination (smell without stimulus).